The commands here will install aiocoap in your current environment. By default, that is your platform’s user install directory.

 In most situations, it is recommended to install the latest released version of aiocoap.
-If you do not use a distribution that has aiocoap packaged, or if you use Python’s virtual environments, this is done with
+This is done using a simple:

 $ pip3 install --upgrade "aiocoap[all]"